iPhone Encrypted Backup: How to Encrypt iTunes Backup

 Data security is of great concern all over the world nowadays in this era of data.
-That's why people should form such a good habit to regularly back up their iPhone/iPad/iPod.
-However, backups of content, official or private, are not supposed to be exposed to others.
-Thus, it's important to encrypt your backup with an exclusive password.
+That's why people should regularly back up their iPhone/iPad/iPod. iTunes can help us backup iPhone, iPad, iPod Touch to computer, and with iTunes backups on computer, we may want to ensure that our data won't be exposed to others.
+That's howiTunes encrypted backup steps in, which can encrypt your iPhone backup with an exclusive password.

 Don't Miss Out: